 For over fifty years, the agency has operated under four Executive Directors: Mike Fortner, Dick Reimers, Mike Poe and currently, Andy Kistler.

-Today, the more than 130 member staff, under the guidance of a twelve-member Board of Directors, annually serves more than 3,100 infants, children and adults with disabilities and their families through advocacy, housing, employment, and family support programs.
+Today, the more than 130 member staff, under the guidance of a Board of Directors, annually serves more than 3,100 infants, children and adults with disabilities and their families through advocacy, housing, employment, and family support programs.
 Agency staff and management continue to be dedicated to the same ideals that brought the organization together over five decades ago…all people with disabilities deserve the same rights, privileges, and opportunities afforded to everyone else.